-Less is more, we hear it all the time from design aesthetics to presentation content.
+Less is more, so how do we live a life of less?
+We hear it all the time from design aesthetics to presentation content.
 But the same applies to daily life necessities and I’ve been working hard to let go of stuff, feelings, people who don’t/no longer serve any purpose, but instead drag out all drama and issues.

 How much do we really need?
 It’s all just stuff.
 I think this applies to all other aspects of life too – you don’t really need so many friends, you need a handful of your tribe.
 Given how time poor we are these days, we probably won’t ever have enough time for everything and the life of clutter we create.